jlpteaching/comparch/modules/DINO CPU/_posts/2000-05-01-assignment4.md

 ## Glossary

-* Core/CPU terminology: Technically, the cache system resides on a CPU.
+* Core/CPU terminology: In technical terms, the cache system resides on a CPU.
 We will use the term "core" to refer to the pipeline, and the term "CPU" to refer to the pipeline and the cache system.
 * Memory Latency: The time between when a memory device receives a request and when it completes the request.